bfsunlp/BFSUStanViz/Readme.md

 ## Windows Executable Program (!!!)

-You may also obtain a windows graphic interface "BFSU Stanza Tagger 1.1" through the following link:
+Now, a Windows executable program "BFSU Stanza Tagger 1.1" has been released.
+Standalone *.exe and necessary models are included.
+You may obtain via the baidu netdisk from the following link:

 https://pan.baidu.com/s/1bXQiz-DJ1Oz3yW1iIZr4Ng?pwd=bfsu